 It's a good idea to check the fees for the transactions your business uses the most.
 Doing this can help you pick the best business account for your needs.
 Here's more on how much a business bank account costs.

 The primary benefit of using a business bank account is that it helps you separate your business and personal finances, but there's more to it than that.
 Here are some additional benefits of a business bank account:

 Business accounts can help you keep track of your professional spending.
 Just like with personal current accounts, you should compare to find one with the best features for you.
 Make sure you know what fees and charges will apply to your account before you open it.”Salman Haqqi, Personal Finance Editor

-Keep your business transactions separate form your personal finances.
-Although it is possible to run your business and personal life using the same account if you're a sole trader or small business, it can get complicated quickly.
-Differentiating your mortgage, credit card payments, or food shopping from business transactions is a challenge, especially if your business starts growing.
-It's better to keep things separate from the start so you don't have to untangle anything in the future.
+Keep your business and personal finances separate.
+Although it is possible to use the same account to make business and personal transactions if you're a sole trader or small business, it complicates things.
+Differentiating your mortgage, credit card payments, or food shopping from business transactions is a challenge, especially as your business starts to grow.
+It's better to keep things separate from the start so that you don't have to untangle things in the future.

 Look into app-based banks.
-These are a somewhat recent addition to the banking landscape.
-Also commonly known as challenger banks, app-based banks (aka challenger banks) do not have physical branches but operate instead as apps on a smartphone.
-Many of these banks now offer a slew of innovative features for businesses.
+A more recent addition to the banking landscape, app-based banks (aka challenger banks) do not have physical branches but operate instead as apps on a smartphone.
+Many of these banks offer a slew of innovative features for businesses.

-If your business has more than 50 employees, speak to your current bank to find out how you can switch to a different business bank account provider.
+If your business has more than 50 employees, you will need to speak to your current bank to find out how you can switch to a different business bank account provider.

-Many accounts will be ready to use within minutes, so you can benefit from new features straight away.
+Business bank accounts are often ready to use within minutes, so you can benefit from new features straight away.
 With others, you may need to provide additional documentation.

-If you are a sole trader or your business is a partnership, your bank may let you.
-Incorporated and limited companies can only use business accounts.
+If you are a sole trader or your business is a partnership, your bank may let you use your personal account for business transactions.

 Most accounts have a minimum and maximum balance set by the bank.
 You may be charged a fee if your balance gets too low or high.

 Yes.
-It's definitely possible to get a business bank account if you have bad credit, the only draw back is that your options may be limited.
-It may also mean that you'll be likely to be accepted for a more basic business account.
+You can get a business bank account if you have a poor credit history, but your options may be limited.
+You may also find that you're restricted to a more basic business account.

 Yes.
 Just like other accounts, business bank accounts are covered by the FSCS up to £85,000 per banking license.
-But be aware that sometimes different banks often operate under a single share banking license e.g. Halifax and Bank of Scotland, as they are both owned by the Lloyds Banking Group.
+But be aware that sometimes different banks often operate under a single shared banking license e.g. Halifax and Bank of Scotland, which are both owned by the Lloyds Banking Group.

 Comparing business accounts could save you money.
 Our multiple award-winning comparison service makes sure you get the lowest fees and rates possible based on your individual circumstances.
 Our aim is to provide you with the most up-to-date information, as well as useful tools and calculators so to help you make life's most important decisions and take control of your money.